ebottos94/real_estate_italy_investment_advisor/README.md

 # Real Estate Italy Investment Advisor

-The goal of this project is to have an overview of Italy Real Estate market by investment way.
+The goal of this project is to have an overview of Italy Real Estate market by investment point of view.

 The frontend, a React application, is a dashboard that represents the areas of Italy (Regions, Provinces, Cities, Areas of Cities) by the ratio Rent price/Sell price.
 In this way, where the ratio is higher is, in theory, more convenient to buy for investment.